By Day....

 The Fortune Building... cultivating heart & soul within the practice of real estate.

-For over 11 years, a project called 'The Fortune Building' has been slowly but steadily evolving in Asheville, North Carolina.
-Part commercial real estate investment and part micro-business incubator, the past decade has seen an array of creative uses for the structure which go far beyond it's predominant historic reputation as a neighborhood hardware store serving homeowners and businesses alike.
+For nearly two decades, a project called 'The Fortune Building' has been slowly but steadily evolving in Asheville, North Carolina.
+Housed in a physical commercial space, the Building has played host to an array of creative uses which go far beyond it's predominant historic reputation as a neighborhood hardware store serving homeowners and businesses alike.

 What started out in the 1930's as the newly repurchased and relocated Ideal Paint & Hardware, soon was renamed Fortune's Hardware -- reflecting it's owner Jack Fortune, who ran the family business til he died and his son Albert took over.

-Many years later, the Building is currently undergoing renovations downstairs, while upstairs is home to a half a dozen small non-profit organizations and 'green' businesses working towards social, environmental and economic change.
+Many years later, the Building is awaiting further renovations downstairs, while upstairs had been home to a half a dozen small non-profit organizations and 'green' businesses working towards social, environmental and economic change.
+Currently the upstairs is available for classes and meeting space.

 Though Estelle never really chose an active career in real estate, she was for a brief time co-owner of The Fortune Building along with me -- her son.
 Hence, similar to the Shapiro, Rudin and Fortune families (like so many others) Estelle had in her own way passed the torch on to at least one family member who will honor the tradition and consider it a privilege to provide space for rent to those seeking a place to live, work, or find their passion in life and express it to their fullest.